gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Component metadata rule enhancements
+### Component metadata rule enhancements (i)

+Using a component metadata rule, some details of the metadata for a component can be modified based on custom build logic.
+This can be used to specify that components produced by a particular organisation have a custom 'status scheme', or that all components for a particular module should be considered 'changing'.

-The interface for defining component metadata rules has been enhanced so that it now supports defining rules on a per module basis as well as for all modules.
-Furthermore, rules can now also be specified as `rule source` objects.
+The interface for defining component metadata rules has been enhanced.
+It is now possible to define rules that apply to a particular module, as well as rules that apply to all components.

+- Use <a href="dsl/org.gradle.api.artifacts.dsl.ComponentMetadataHandler.html#org.gradle.api.artifacts.dsl.ComponentMetadataHandler:all(groovy.lang.Closure)">`components.all`</a> to define a rule that applies to all components.
+- Use <a href="dsl/org.gradle.api.artifacts.dsl.ComponentMetadataHandler.html#org.gradle.api.artifacts.dsl.ComponentMetadataHandler:withModule(java.lang.Object, groovy.lang.Closure)">`components.withModule('group:name')`</a> to define a rule that applies to any component that matches the supplied 'group' and 'name' attributes.

+Note that `components.eachComponent` has been replaced with `components.all`, with the former being deprecated for removal in Gradle 2.4.

     dependencies {
         components {